Edtech254/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u+x hello -> adds execute permission to the owner of the file hello chmod ug+x,o+r hello -> adds execute permission to the owner of the file hello chmod a+x hello ->  adds execution permission to the owner, the group owner and the other users, to the file hello
+chmod u+x hello -> adds execute permission to the owner of the file hello chmod ug+x,o+r hello -> adds execute permission to the owner of the file hello chmod a+x hello ->  adds execution permission to the owner, the group owner and the other users, to the file hello chmod ug-rwx,o+rwx hello -> sets the permission to the file hello as follows